-Adventure Manaslu circuit trek is an alternative trek to the Annapurna circuit trek.
-After a road construction in the Annapurna circuit trek, lots of trekkers attract to this trekking trail.
-Trekkers can finish this trek within a similar time frame to the Annapurna circuit trek by walking many days on the road.
+Adventure Manaslu Circuit Trek is an alternative Trek to the Annapurna Circuit Trek.
+After a road construction in the Annapurna Circuit Trek, many trekkers attract to this Trekking Trail.
+Trekkers can finish this Trek within a similar time to the Annapurna Circuit Trek by walking for many days on the road.

-This trek can be done from 12 to 16 days starting from Sotikhola and ending in Dharapani or Bhulbule.
-You can contact us to make with your time frame then we will make an itinerary that fits you.
-Manaslu circuit trek is a special area trek so you need to issue a special trekking permit issued from the Nepal immigration office.
-Also, you need to have Manaslu conservation and Annapurna conservation permits for this trek.
+This Trek can be done from 12 to 16 days, starting from Sotikhola and ending in Dharapani or Bhulbule.
+You can contact us to make your time frame then we will make an itinerary that fits you.
+Manaslu Circuit Trek is a unique area Trek, so you must issue a special Trekking Permit from the Nepal immigration office.
+Also, having Manaslu Conservation and Annapurna Conservation permits for this Trek would be best.

-This trek is also known as around Manaslu trek and Larke La pass trek.
-As in the Annapurna circuit trek, the Manaslu circuit trek also will have very fewer chances of having altitude sickness because you will start your trek from a lower elevated land and ascend gradually day by day.
+This Trek is known as the Around Manaslu Trek and Larke La Pass Trek.
+As in the Annapurna circuit trek, the Manaslu Circuit Trek will also have significantly fewer chances of altitude sickness because you will start your tour from a lower elevated land and ascend gradually daily.

 Sele la pass

-Adventure Kanchenjunga circuit trek is the longest high pass trek in Nepal.
-This trek is in eastern Nepal near India.
-This 3-week long trek begins with an almost 24 hours drive from Kathmandu or flying to Biratnagar and then Tumlingtar.
-You also can fly to Bhadrapur from Kathmandu and take a bus or jeep to drive to Taplejung and trek from there.
+Adventure Kanchenjunga Circuit Trek is the most extended High Pass Trek in Nepal.
+This Trek is in eastern Nepal near India.
+This 3-week trek begins with an almost 24-hour drive from Kathmandu or flying to Biratnagar and Tumlingtar.
+You can also fly to Bhadrapur from Kathmandu, take a bus or jeep to Taplejung, and Trek there.

-Kanchenjunga circuit trek can be done through both directions by visiting either the south base camp first or visiting the north base camp first before passing Miring La and Sele La.
-There are fewer trekkers than on other adventure trekking routes because it needs a long vacation and a long drive to the starting point.
+Kanchenjunga Circuit Trek can be done in both directions by visiting either the south base camp or the north base camp before passing Miring La and Sele La.
+There are fewer trekkers than on other adventure Trekking routes because it needs an extended vacation and a long drive to the starting point.

-People grow cardamom in this region so you will see lots of cardamom along the way.
-Also lower in Jhapa and Ilam, you will see a tea garden while you will be driving to Taplejung.
-If you don’t have enough time for this circuit trek, you may do only the south base camp trek or the north base camp trek in Kanchenjunga.
+People grow cardamom in this region, so you will see lots of cardamom along the way.
+Also, lower in Jhapa and Ilam, you will see a tea garden while driving to Taplejung.
+If you don't have enough time for this Circuit Trek, you may do only the south base camp trek or the north base camp Trek in Kanchenjunga.

 Lauribina La Pass